TonyRipa/PlaceValue/README.md

 SparsePolynomial
 ------------------------
-<i>SparsePolynomial</i> is a data-type optimized for sparse Polynomials; an application of the SparsePlaceValue(Rational) datatype.
+<i>SparsePolynomial</i> is a data-type optimized for sparse Polynomials; an application of the SparsePlaceValue datatype.

 If SparsePolynomial wants to calculate (x+y)*z, then it asks SparsePlaceValue to calculate: